mohdimranm/Titanic-Survival-EDA/README.md

 2nd = Middle <br/>
 3rd = Lower <br/>

 age: Age is fractional if less than 1.
-If the age is estimated, is it in the form of xx.5
+If the age is estimated, is it in the form of xx.5<br/>

-sibsp: The dataset defines family relations in this way...
+sibsp: The dataset defines family relations in this way...<br/>
-Sibling = brother, sister, stepbrother, stepsister Spouse = husband, wife (mistresses and fiancés were ignored)
+Sibling = brother, sister, stepbrother, stepsister<br/>
+Spouse = husband, wife (mistresses and fiancés were ignored)<br/>

-parch: The dataset defines family relations in this way...
+parch: The dataset defines family relations in this way...<br/>
-Parent = mother, father
+Parent = mother, father<br/>
-Child = daughter, son, stepdaughter, stepson
+Child = daughter, son, stepdaughter, stepson<br/>
-Some children travelled only with a nanny, therefore parch=0 for them.
+Some children travelled only with a nanny, therefore parch=0 for them.<br/>

 **I performed data cleaning on the dataset and did exploratory data analysis.Further used various classifier to classify which all people survived or not.